 Power BI is a very popular tool for visualizing data.
 Lately, more and more features have been added, that allow for some

 more advanced data analysis.
-Amongst others the Cognitive services and machine learning models created in the cloud can be consumed in Power BI Data Flows and Power Query.
+Amongst others the Cognitive services and deployed Azure Machine Learning models can be consumed in Power BI Dataflows and Power Query.

 - Introduction to Power BI

-- Using ML models in Power BI Data Flows
+- Using Cognitive Services or Deployed Azure ML models in Power BI Dataflows